cjdoris/PreferenceTools.jl/README.md

 A friendlier way to set preferences in Julia.

-Built on top of [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl), this package provides new commands in the Pkg REPL for getting and setting preferences:
+Built on top of [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl), this package provides new commands in the Pkg REPL for getting and setting preferences.

 ```
+julia> using PreferencesTools

+julia> # press ] to enter the Pkg REPL

 pkg> prefs st
 Plots
   default_backend: "unicodeplots"